 Key Management and Segregation of Duties

-A small though to end the blog with… remember that your encryption is only as good as how well your keys are protected.
+A small thought to end the blog with… remember that your encryption is only as good as how well your keys are protected.
 Many times, when you place data on the cloud (aka someone else’s computer), you need to be sure that the data is safe.
 Most cloud/SaaS vendors will claim to encrypt the data you put there in order to make you feel safe, but you should know that you really have no control over the encryption process or the keys used in that process.

 Best practice encryption always requires a separation of duties between the owner of the data and the cloud or SaaS vendor.
-This means, you should control the encryption and the keys and let the cloud or SaaS vendor manage the data.
+This means you should control the encryption and the keys and let the cloud or SaaS vendor manage the data.

-Strong encryption without a separation of duties is as good as no encryption.
+Strong encryption without separation of duties is as good as no encryption.
 You can technically argue the data is secure, but since it can be decrypted by others you haven’t authorized, it is not private.

 Encryption will be an important key (no pun intended) to the future of computing.
 Knowing how encryption works will put you in a position of advantage and let you have more control over your data assets.
-Parablu’s solutions rely on strong encryption with a strict enforcement of separation of duties and are designed to keep your data safe.
-Write us at firstname.lastname@example.org to learn more.
+Parablu’s solutions rely on strong encryption with strict enforcement of separation of duties and are designed to keep your data safe.
+Write us at email@example.com to learn more.